marcelofern/marcelofern.github.io/notes/programming_languages/python/venv.md

 source env_my_sweet_env/bin/activate
 ```

-But virtualenv stopped working in a new version of Arch.
-I am using `venv` now:
+But since Python 3.3+, the `python` bin comes with the `venv` module, making
+`virtualenv` unnecessary for me. `virtualenv` is still my preferred way if I
+were to use an older version of Python without `venv` support.

 ```sh
 python -m venv env_my_sweet_env